katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 **3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?**

 - First, create a CTE with output counting the number of deposits, purchases and withdrawals for each customer grouped by month.
-- Then, filter the results to deposits being 2 or more transactions and 1 or more purchase or withdrawal in a single month for each transaction.
+- Then, filter the results to
+  - 2 or more deposits AND
+    - 1 or more purchase(s) OR
+    - 1 or more withdrawal(s)
+in a single month.

 ````sql
 WITH monthly_transactions AS (